-Are Vinegars Gluten Free?
+Is Vinegar Gluten Free?

 It may surprise you, but soups and stews, sauces and even gluten free desserts often use vinegar in recipes.
 Vinegar can also be used for cleaning, hair conditioning, skin care, pet care and much more!

 The question remains, are vinegars gluten free?

-Malt vinegar contains barley, and although the fermentation process removes most of the barley, I would not add it to my gluten free vinegar list.
-Also always read your labels, because some vinegars may be infused with flavours that may contain gluten
+Malt vinegar contains barley; although the fermentation process removes most of the barley, I would not add it to my gluten-free vinegar list.
+Also, always read your labels because some vinegar may be infused with flavours that may contain gluten

-Vinegar such as apple cider vinegar, red and white wine vinegar, balsamic vinegar, rice wine vinegar and sherry vinegar are all safe to use when following a gluten free diet
+Vinegar such as apple cider vinegar, red and white wine vinegar, balsamic vinegar, rice wine vinegar and sherry vinegar are all safe to use when following a gluten free diet.